A plaque remaining from the Big Apple Night Club at west 135th Street and Seventh Avenue in Harlem.

 In the interim, in December 1995, Charles Gillett, the man who had revived "the Big Apple" in the 1970s with the NY Convention and Visitors Bureau, had died.

-About 60 days later, I presented evidence that the "Big Apple" plaque was being placed on the building.
+About 60 days later, I presented evidence that the "Big Apple" plaque was being placed on the Ameritania Hotel building.
 "Big Apple Boulevard" unanimously passed the community board committee and then unanimously passed the community board.

-In 1996, an oval red plaque was placed on the Hotel Ameritania building at West 54th Street.
+In 1996, an oval red plaque was placed on the Ameritania Hotel building at West 54th Street.
 The plaque was removed during hotel renovations a year later and has never been re-affixed.

 But I hadn't won.
 Both my father and mother were dying after long illnesses.
 They would both be dead within about 100 days.
 My sister asked me why I'm doing all this for New York—what had New York done for me?
 I could never answer that.